rackerlabs/rackspace-how-to/content/managed-operations/rackspace-ssl-certificates.md

 After you have purchased a certificate, a ticket is generated, which provides the process for certificate installation.

-To learn more about the type of certificates, click on something to see a comparison chart that shows the following information:
+To learn more about the type of certificates, click on **Compare SSL Certificate** in the **Certificate Type** section to see a comparison chart that shows the following information:

 - Pricing by SSL type and duration
 - Details for the SSL, which you can see by clicking on the SSL column heading